 8. Plaintiff Unión Popular de Vendedores Ambulantes ("Unión") is a member-based unincorporated organization in Los Angeles that fights to protect street vendors, organizes them to advocate for legalization of street vending, and educates them on the laws and rules that affect them.
-Unión was founded in 2013 and has two branches that work with street vendors in the Fashion District and MacArthur Park neighborhoods of Los Angeles.
+Unión was founded in 2013, and currently has approximately 80 members that participate in two chapters in the Fashion District and MacArthur Park neighborhoods of Los Angeles.
+Unión holds weekly meetings for its nine-member Coordinating Community, and monthly General Assembly meetings at which all members have the right to discuss issues related to street vending, including interactions with law enforcement and the BIDs, and vote on decisions.
+Since its inception, Unión has advocated for the legalization of street vending through meetings with City Council members, members of the Los Angeles Board of Supervisors, LAPD management, and Los Angeles Sheriff's Department management, and the creation of a community market in the MacArthur Park neighborhood.
+Unión has also organized community festivals in the MacArthur Park neighborhood, and educational workshops for its members on topics such as tenants' right.
 LAPD and BID officers have illegally seized and destroyed the property of Unión's members, without due process, and consistent with LAPD and BID custom, policies and practices.
 Unión has had to divert limited organizational resources to help members who have been subjected to these illegal practices, including by assisting vendors to seek the return of their confiscated property and by meeting with police and City and County officials to advocate for a cessation of these enforcement practices.
-As a result of these ongoing practices, Unión is forced to spend time and resources on confiscations that could have been dedicated to its other organizational missions, such as the legalization campaign.
+As a result of these ongoing practices, Unión is forced to spend time and resources on addressing these confiscations, rather than dedicating the time and resources to furthering other aspects of its organizational mission, such as the legalization campaign and holding educational events.
 Unión brings this action on behalf of itself and its members.

-9. Plaintiff Aureliano Santiago is a street vendor who sells ice cream on the streets in Los Angeles.
+- 9. Plaintiff Aureliano Santiago is a street vendor who sells ice cream on the streets in Los Angeles.
 He has been cited for street vending and had his property confiscated on five or six occasions in the Fashion District.
 Each time his property is confiscated, it creates a financial hardship for him and his family, who depend on Mr. Santiago to provide for them, pay rent and bills, and contribute to his daughter's college tuition.
-Mr. Santiago is an active member of Unión.
-He has participated in meetings with representatives of the LAPD, the Mayor's office, and other public officials, all to advocate for an end to these unlawful seizures.
+Mr. Santiago is an active member of Unión and regularly attends its meetings.
+As a Unión member, he has participated in meetings with representatives of the LAPD, the Mayor's office, and other public officials, all to advocate for an end to these unlawful seizures. - 10.
+Plaintiff Wendy Puluc is a street vendor who lives in Los Angeles and sells fruit in the Downtown area of Los Angeles.
+She relies on her income to support herself and her two children.
+Ms. Puluc has had her cart, fruit, umbrella, and other equipment taken by LAPD and the FDBID security officers on at least four occasions, and each time, she has lost all of her belongings.
+She has never been given an opportunity to retrieve the items or contest their confiscation.
+The confiscation and destruction of her property creates an economic hardship for Ms. Puluc and her family.
+Ms. Puluc is an active member of Union.
+She regularly participates in meetings of the Union, and has attended actions to protest LAPD's practices.